DeepIT/XcodeColors/README.markdown

+XcodeColors allows you to use colors in the Xcode debugging console.
+It's designed to aid in the debugging process.
+For example:
+- Make error messages stand out by printing them out in red.
+- Use different colors for logically separate parts of your code.

+You're not limited to a restricted color palate.
+You can specify, in your source code, the exact RGB values you'd like to use.
+You can specify foreground and/or background color(s).

-XcodeColors is an easy-to-use plugin for Xcode 3 & 4.
+XcodeColors is a simple plugin for Xcode 3 & 4.
-This project is designed to enable colorizing debugger console output.

 ***